KarlD18/r-KarlD18/privacy-policy.md

 In Short: We may share information in specific situations described in this section and/or with the following third parties.

 We may need to share your personal information in the following situations:
-•	Business Transfers.
-We may share or transfer your information in connection with, or during negotiations of, any merger, sale of company assets, financing, or acquisition of all or a portion of our business to another company.
+•	Business Transfers: We may share or transfer your information in connection with, or during negotiations of, any merger, sale of company assets, financing, or acquisition of all or a portion of our business to another company.

 ### 5. HOW LONG DO WE KEEP YOUR INFORMATION?